St. Pius X Seminary: History

 The erection of the Diocese of Capiz on 28 May 1951 brought a need to train priests.
-But the meager financial resources of the young diocese made the proposed project a difficult one, considering that the Bishop had no permanent residence yet.
+But the meager financial resources of the young diocese made the proposed project a difficult one, considering that the bishop had no permanent residence yet.
 However, the late Bishop Antonio Frondosa, remained undaunted.
-Donors contributed to the Bishop's residence, and for the 3.3 hectare lot for the seminary site.
-The first cornerstone of the Capiz Diocesan Seminary was laid on 13 August 1953, and the Bishop's residence was inaugurated on the same day.
+Donors contributed to the bishop's residence, and for the 3.3 hectare lot for the seminary site.
+The first cornerstone of the Capiz Diocesan Seminary was laid on 13 August 1953, and the bishop's residence was inaugurated on the same day.
 On 3 September 1953, feast of St. Pius X, the first half of the seminary was blessed by Auxiliary Bishop Teofilo Camomot and Archbishop Jose Ma.
 Cuenco.
-Bishop Frondosa issued circular No. 3/57 on 31 May 1957 announcing the opening of the new diocesan seminary and appointing Fr.
-Jaime Sin as its first rector.
+Frondosa issued circular No. 3/57 on 31 May 1957 announcing the opening of the new diocesan seminary and appointing Jaime Sin as its first rector.

 Seven priests staffed the school in its first years with five lay teachers, and 33 seminarians.
 On completion, the seminary was blessed on 13 June 1959.
 Its curriculum, Classical Secondary Courses, was recognized by the Department of Education on 21 April 1961.

 In 1999, the college (Philosophy and Theology) of St. Pius X Seminary transferred to Cagay, Roxas City, Capiz and named the school Sancta Maria, Mater et Regina, Seminarium (SMMRS) to honor the Blessed Virgin Mary.
 SPXS decided to retain and maintain its high school and pre-college.

-Naming of Batches
+Naming of batches

-St. Pius X is the patron saint of the school, but every section is obliged to have a corresponding patron saint.
+Pope Pius X is the patron saint of the school, but every section is obliged to have a corresponding patron saint.
 Batches who enter their first year with 36 or more seminarians are divided into two sections, hence, two patron saints per section.
 Fourth year seminarians are required to name their batch with a unique, notable name which they will carry on until college (SMMRS) or for the rest of their lives.